-Working together with co-author Andrew Faulkner, I have revised the Adobe Photoshop Classroom in a Book for the 2021 release for Adobe Press, and you can now order the book!
-This is the sixth edition of the Photoshop Classroom in a Book that I’ve updated.
+I revised the Adobe Photoshop Classroom in a Book for the 2022 release for Adobe Press, and you can now order the book!
+This is the seventh edition of the Photoshop Classroom in a Book that I’ve updated.
 A 35% discount code is available later in this article.(more…)

-With the announcement of macOS 11 Big Sur, you’re probably wondering if your Adobe software will work in this macOS upgrade.
+With the release of macOS 12 Monterey, you’re probably wondering if your Adobe software will work in this macOS upgrade.